camunda/camunda-optimize-examples/variable-import-plugin/anonymize-variables/README.md

 ### How does it work?

-To give you a better understanding of how variables are imported in Optimize, have a look at the following diagram:
+To see how the import in Optimize works in general, have a look at the [documentation][4].

-![Variable Import][1]

-Using the engine REST-API Optimize fetches all variable, but the variables that contain binary data (e.g. pdfs) from the engine.
-This also includes complex variables like JSON, XML oder Java object variables.
-Then those variables are passed through all variable plugins that are configured in Optimize.
-All variables that are still available after the plugins are filtered again such that Optimize only imports primitive typed variables.
-Finally, the primitive variables are persisted to Elasticsearch.
+The details of the variable import and how the plugin hooks into that are explained in the [variable import plugin readme][5].

 ### Setup your environment